graemerocher/micronaut-oraclecloud-workshop/lab_dependency_injection/lab_dependency_injection.md

 This is done by defining an annotation on the class that itself is annotated with `javax.inject.Scope`.

-A scope is defines the lifecycle of a bean and aspects such as how many instances are allowed.
+A scope defines the lifecycle of a bean and aspects such as how many instances are allowed.
 The most common scope is `javax.inject.Singleton` which indicates that at most 1 instance is allowed of the object.

 For more information on other available scopes see the [Scopes](https://docs.micronaut.io/latest/guide/index.html#scopes) section of the Micronaut documentation.